Why sample food?

 Imported food sampling - approximately 50% of food offered for sale in the UK is imported.
 The Food Standards Agency requires all local authorities to take steps to ensure imported food has been legally introduced and that it is safe for the consumer.
-Where appropriate, imported food will be included in the sampling programme.
+Where appropriate, we include imported food in the sampling programme.

-Any food, including drink products, that is produced, handled or sold within the Eden district can be sampled.
+We sample any food, including drink products, which is produced, handled, or sold within the Eden district.

-In addition environmental samples such as environmental swabs of a areas used for food preparation can be taken.
+In addition, we take environmental samples, such as environmental swabs of areas used for food preparation.

 How are food samples taken?

-Samples can be obtained in two ways.
+There are two ways to take food samples.
 The first way is for an officer from environmental health to purchase the samples as a regular customer, unannounced to the premises.

 What happens to the food samples next?